Childhood Emotional Neglect (CEN): A parent’s failure to respond enough to a child’s emotional needs.

 Yes.
 In a way, it is puzzling.
 CEN is so widespread and causes so much pain.
 Why don’t therapists talk about it more directly and more often?
 Why aren’t there Emotional Neglect specialists?
-Emotional Neglect articles and workshops?
+Emotional Neglect research studies, and articles and workshops?

 This is one of the main reasons that I took up the cause of CEN.
 After talking with other mental health professionals and doing an exhaustive literature search, I could find virtually no research or writings specifically about Emotional Neglect.
 And I couldn’t identify a recognized, accepted, universal term for the concept that meant the same thing to every mental health professional.

 It seems that just as an instance of CEN goes unseen and unnoticed, so does the CEN child himself.
 In a case of parallel process, so does the concept of CEN.
 But for therapists, the concept is not surprising or new.
 Remarkably, I think that’s part of the reason that therapists don’t talk about it.
 For us, it hides in plain sight.

 The Four Reasons Therapists Don’t Talk More About Emotional Neglect